 Park City’s High Tech Connection

-Editor's note: This article is the fourth in a series of profiles of key players in the fast-paced high-tech industry and their connection to Park City and Utah.
+Editor’s note: This article is the second in a series of profiles of key players in the fast-paced high-tech industry and their connection to Park City and Utah.

-Peter Smaha is a writer who sold his advertising agency in Los Angeles to live and work in Park City as a branding/marketing consultant.
+Peter Smaha is a writer who sold his advertising agency in Los Angeles to live and work in Park City.
 He can be reached at firstname.lastname@example.org